 The Bible is part of every class to model how God is part of everything we do.

-No, distance learning is ineffective for children to learn.
+No, distance learning is considered an ineffective envrionment for children to learn.
 Screen time is detrimental to their development.
-Children need interactions, so they are better learning with parents at home.
-Creative Academy will still support home school families
+Children need face to face interactions and opportunities to ask questions.

-Most classes will have about 3 different ages together.
-This is intentional because student thrive in a community.
-Older students step up to be a leader, like a big brother or sister helping other students.
+Most classes will have roughly 3 different ages together.
+This is an intentional design because student thrive in a community.
+Older students will step up to be a leader, like a big brother or sister helping other students.
 Younger children respect the older children and tend to try harder.
-When all children are the same age, the group tends to pound down the nail that stick out.
+When all children are the same age, the group tends to conform to being the same, like pounding down the nail that sticks out.
 We encourage the children to all do their best and support each other.
 This attitude of cooperation is often evident at home.

 Parent Partners are an important part of Creative Academy!
 You can supervise lunch, assist in classes, organize field trips, greet at the Welcome Desk, set up, teardown, and lead small group discussions at Chapel or Worldview.
 Parents also make great instructors!